LaunchCodeEducation/java-web-development/src/chapters/orm-part1/background.rst

 Object-Relational Mapping
 =========================

 .. index:: !
 Object-Relational Mapping, !
 ORM, !
 Java Persistence API, !
 JPA, !
-Data Layer, ! object-relaitonal mapper
+Data Layer, ! object-relational mapper

 With all that we have learned about MVC applications and relational databases, we are ready to connect the two and add persistent data storage to our apps!
 To do so, we need to use *object-relational mapping*.